frederic-perez/AmE-dictionary/data/dictionary.md

 __imitative__ _adj_ (Of words) Formed in imitation of a natural sound. _Syn_ echoic, onomatopoeic
 __immaculate__ _adj_ :two::mega::hammer: /ih-MAK-yuh-lut/ _An immaculate pharmacy._
 __immanent__ _adj_
+__immense__ _adj_ :mega: /ɪˈmɛns/ Something described as immense is very great in size, degree, or amount.
 __immensity__ _n_ Unusual largeness in size or extent or number. _Syn_ vastness, enormousness, grandness, greatness, wideness _This projectile was but an atom in the immensity of the ocean._
 __immerse__ _v_
 __immigrated__